PEMF Technology Pain Relief: Get $55 off Oska Pulse!

 Whether it is fibromyalgia pain itself causing you shoulder pain, arthritis or bursitis, you might try utilizing natural remedies first.
 I like Boswelia, CBD oils or cream, and Astazanthin.

 With joint pain, there can be inflammation.
 All of the above suggestions are meant to reduce inflammation as well.
-Be sure to address any bone density issues, and if you are over 50 like me, then getting a DEXA bone scan every two years is a great idea.
+Be sure to address any bone density issues, and if you are over 50 like I am, then getting a DEXA bone scan every two years is a great idea.